eisenerz108/sentinel-clipping-feature-edge-detection/Task2/README.md

 #### SubTask 1

 1. I used two algorithms for the Feature Detection. *SIFT* and *ORB*.
-2. Feature Detection using Convolutional neural network would really be beneficial [[1]](#1)
+2. Feature Detection using Convolutional neural network would really be beneficial [[1]](#1), but due to lack of time I have used the Computer Vision module CV2.
-3. CNN Module, but due to lack of time I couldn't look much into it.
+3. I read about SIRF [[2]](#2)

-3. Read about SIRF - extension://bfdogplmndidlpjfhoijckpakkdjkkil/pdf/viewer.html?file=http%3A%2F%2Fwww.diva-portal.org%2Fsmash%2Fget%2Fdiva2%3A1321511%2FFULLTEXT02.pdf FEATURE DETECTION FOR GEOSPATIAL REFERENCINGNiklas Nilsson
+3. Read about SIRF -  FEATURE DETECTION FOR GEOSPATIAL REFERENCINGNiklas Nilsson
 4. Label Maker - https://github.com/developmentseed/label-maker/tree/master/examples